-Thousands of child trust funds are due to come into the control of 16-year-olds from September 2018 as the oldest accounts mature, giving children control over potentially tens of thousands of pounds.
+Thousands of child trust funds came into the control of 16-year-olds from September 2018 as the oldest accounts matured, giving children control over potentially tens of thousands of pounds.

-While the scheme was replaced with junior ISAs in 2011, the holders of the earliest child trust funds will be turning 16 from the beginning of September 2018 and so will take over responsibility for the account.
-While they cannot withdraw funds for another two years, they can choose whether to keep them in the same account or move to a different one.
+While the scheme was replaced with junior ISAs in 2011, the holders of the earliest child trust funds turned 16 from the beginning of September 2018 and so have taken over responsibility for the account.
+While they cannot withdraw funds until 2020, they can choose whether to keep them in the same account or move to a different one.

 Some of the larger funds could make a huge difference to a young adult’s life by providing the means for a house deposit, money to start their own business or to be put towards higher education.
 However, many parents will worry that their child will fritter away the fund at their first taste of freedom.